Skill Demand Index

 Salary data for Customer Service Experience is still accumulating.

-The most common pairings are Written English Skills, Team Player, Adaptability, attention to detail, SaaS Experience.
+The most common pairings are Communication Skills, Microsoft Office, Property Management Experience, MS365, Yardi Property Management Software.
 Strengthening these alongside Customer Service Experience improves your fit across more positions.

-Top roles: Other.
-Other positions have the highest demand at 100% of all Customer Service Experience jobs.
+Top roles: Other, Sales, HR / Recruiting, Operations.
+Other positions have the highest demand at 70% of all Customer Service Experience jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.